Reverse Krebs cycle: Medical relevance

 The reverse Krebs cycle is proposed to be a major role in the pathophysiology of melanoma.
 Melanoma tumors are known to alter normal metabolic pathways in order to utilize waste products.
 These metabolic adaptations help the tumor adapt to its metabolic needs.
-The most well know adaptation is the Warburg effect where tumors increase their uptake and utilization of glucose.
-Glutamine is one of the known substances to be utilized in the reverse Krebs cycle in order to produce acetyl CoA.
-This type of mitochondrial activity could provide us with a new way to identify and target cancer causing cells.
+The most well known adaptation is the Warburg effect where tumors increase their uptake and utilization of glucose.
+Glutamine is one of the known substances to be utilized in the reverse Krebs cycle in order to produce acetyl-CoA.
+This type of mitochondrial activity could provide a new way to identify and target cancer causing cells.

 Microbial use of the reverse Krebs cycle

-Thiomicrospira denitrificans and "Candidatus Arcobacter" have been shown to utilize the rTCA (reverse Krebs cycle) cycle to turn CO2 into a food source.
-The ability of these bacteria, among others, to use the rTCA cycle supports the idea that they are derived from an ancestral proteobacteria, and that other organisms using this cycle are much more abundant than previously believed.
+Thiomicrospira denitrificans, Candidatus Arcobacter, and Chlorobaculum tepidum have been shown to utilize the rTCA cycle to turn CO2 into carbon compounds.
+The ability of these bacteria, among others, to use the rTCA cycle, supports the idea that they are derived from an ancestral proteobacterium, and that other organisms using this cycle are much more abundant than previously believed.